-The Order also reduces the allowable rate-of-return from the current 11.25 percent to 9.75 percent, over a six-year phased transition of 25 basis points per year from July 1, 2016 through July 1, 2021.
-The rate-of-return transition applies for both USF and rate-making.
-A-CAM uses the 9.75 percent immediately.
+For both A-CAM and CAF/BLS, the Order also reduces the allowable rate-of-return from the current 11.25 percent to 9.75 percent.
+For CAF/BLS companies, the reduction occurs over a six-year phased transition of 25 basis points per year from July 1, 2016 through July 1, 2021.
+This rate-of-return transition scheme applies for both USF and rate-making.
+The A-CAM program uses the 9.75 percent rate-of-return immediately.

-A-CAM:
+A-CAM